YuHima03/traQ-BOT-tidus/README.md

 # traQ-BOT-tidus

-A traQ BOT with .NET Blazor.
+A traQ BOT with .NET.